ahorn/native-symbolic-execution-clang/README.md

 Clang -- Apple's compiler of choice.

-The CRV front-end is built on [LibASTMatchers][clang-ast-matchers] which provides a domain-specific language to Clang's abstract syntax tree (AST).
+The CRV front-end is built on [LibASTMatchers][clang-ast-matchers] which provide a domain-specific language to Clang's abstract syntax tree (AST).
 Clang's AST is very rich and many corner cases are not considered by the CRV front-end.
 This is purely for practical reasons and is not due to any intrinsic limitations of Clang.
 Any contributions to fix issues are warmly